- Founder and former president of Veteran Feminists of America

 - Former member of the National Organization for Women

-[Born] on September 8, 1925 in Mamou, Louisiana, Jacqui Michot Ceballos studied music at the Southwestern Louisiana Institute.
-After completing her education, she moved to New York City to pursue a career in opera.
+Born on September 8, 1925 in Mamou, Louisiana, Jacqui Michot Ceballos studied music at the Southwestern Louisiana Institute.
+After completing her education in 1946, she moved to New York City to pursue a career in opera.
+In 1951 she married a Colombian man, with whom she had four children.
+While living with her family in Bogota in 1964, Ceballos formed the first opera company ever established in Colombia.
+Soon thereafter, she divorced and returned to New York City.

-Ceballos formally joined the budding feminist movement in , at age 42, when she began her eight-year membership in the National Organization for Women (NOW).
-On August 10, 1970, Ceballos and approximately 100 fellow feminists herded themselves into the Statue of Liberty in order to symbolically “liberate” the massive copper-and-iron female figure, and thereby draw public attention to the overriding issue of “women’s liberation.”
+Ceballos formally joined the budding feminist movement in 1967, when she began her eight-year membership in the National Organization for Women (NOW).
+On August 10, 1970, she and approximately 100 fellow feminists herded themselves into the Statue of Liberty in order to symbolically “liberate” the massive copper-and-iron female figure, and thereby draw public attention to the overriding issue of “women’s liberation.”
 From the Statue’s top balcony, the demonstrators unfurled a large banner that read, “Women of the World Unite!”
-The words bore a notable resemblance to the famous slogan from the Communist Manifesto: “Workers of the World, Unite!”
+The words bore a notable resemblance to the famous slogan from Karl Marx‘s Communist Manifesto: “Workers of the World, Unite!”

-Also in , Ceballos helped Betty Friedan organize the so-called “Women’s Strike for Equality.”
-Held on August 26 of that year, the event’s purpose was to emphasize the need to give all women access to free abortion-on-demand, taxpayer-funded daycare services for their children, and equal pay and advancement opportunities in the workplace.
+Also in 1970, Ceballos helped Betty Friedan organize the so-called “Women’s Strike for Equality.”
+Held on August 26 of that year, the event’s purpose was to emphasize the need to give all women access to free abortion-on-demand, taxpayer-funded daycare services for their children, and equal-pay and advancement opportunities in the workplace.

-Also in 1971, Ceballos [co-founded] the National Women’s Political Caucus and [became] NOW’s Eastern Regional Director.
+In 1971 as well, Ceballos co-founded the National Women’s Political Caucus and became NOW’s Eastern Regional Director.
 The following year, she was NOW’s representative to the Democratic National Convention in Miami Beach, Florida.

-In 1973 Ceballos co-founded an organization known as the Women’s Forum and served as its first executive director.
+In 1973 Ceballos co-founded a feminist organization known as the Women’s Forum and served as its first executive director.

 In 2012 Ceballos received the Kate Millet Award, named after the feminist literary and social critic best known for her 1970 book Sexual Politics, a broadside against patriarchy in Western society and literature.